 - Q Does taking Synthroid or a generic thyroid medicine cause weight loss?

 - Q How should I take Synthroid?

 - Q Does Synthroid affect bone mineral density?

-- Q Is there a generic version of Synthroid?
+- Q Is weight gain a side effect of Synthroid?